The Moser-Tardos Framework with Partial Resampling: Bad-events defined by sums of random variables

 \section{Bad-events defined by sums of random variables}

-In this section, we explore a connection between symmetric polynomials and tail bounds for sums of independent random variables.
-When the bad-events are defined in terms of such sums, then these symmetric polynomials correspond in a natural way with fractional hitting sets.
-Much of this section is based on \cite{sss}, which drew the connection between symmetric polynomials and Chernoff bounds.
+In this section, we explore a connection between symmetric polynomials and Chernoff tail bounds for sums of indicator variables of elements (i.e. terms of the form $[X_i = j]$).
+These will be central to assignment-packing problems.
+When the bad-events are defined in terms of such sums, then these symmetric polynomials correspond in a natural way with fractional hitting-sets.

+To state these results in their clearest form, we define the Chernoff upper-tail separation function: \begin{definition}[\textbf{Chernoff upper-tail separation function $\text{Ch}(\mu,t)$}] For real numbers $\mu, t > 0$, we define